-The remastered version of this classic film premieres at the Archive Gala of the 61st BFI London Film Festival in partnership with American Express on 14 October, 2017 at the Barbican in London, UK.
+The restored version of this classic film had its world premiere at the Archive Gala of the 61st BFI London Film Festival in partnership with American Express on 14 October, 2017 at the Barbican theatre in London, UK.

-The music score will be specially performed by Anoushka's eight-piece ensemble of players using Indian and western instruments.
-The tour will be made possible with the kind support of Qadir Ali Baig Theatre Foundation in Hyderabad as part of the Qadir Ali Baig Theatre Festival 2017 and Sangit Kala Mandir in Kolkata.
+The tour was possible with the support of Qadir Ali Baig Theatre Foundation in Hyderabad as part of the Qadir Ali Baig Theatre Festival 2017 and Sangit Kala Mandir in Kolkata.

 By making Shiraz accessible to audiences in India, this digital restoration is the latest example of the BFI’s ongoing commitment to preserving and sharing world film heritage, having recently digitised over 250 films; India on Film: 1899-1947, Treasures from the BFI National Archive, an unparalleled collection of extremely rare films of India, which have survived the earliest days of cinema.

 |4 November||New Delhi||Siri Fort Auditorium|

 |5 November||Mumbai||Sri Shanmukhananda Chandrasekarendra Saraswathi Auditorium|